guettli/git-tips/README.md

 ## git log over many git repos

 You have a directory called "all-repos".
-This contains many git-repos.
-Now you want to use `git log -G FooBar` over all git repos.
-You only want to search for commits which where done during the last 8 months and you want to sort the result by the timestamp of the commit.
+It contains many Git repos.
+Now you want to use `git log -G FooBar` across all of them.
+You only want to search for commits that were created during the last 8 months, and you want to sort the result by commit timestamp.

 A bit ugly, but works: